dvdbisong/dvdbisong.github.io/gcp-ml-seminar/pandas.md

 ```

 #### Correlation
 Correlation shows how much relationship exists between two variables.
-Parametic machine learning methods such as logistic and linear regression can take a performance hit when variables are highly correlated.
-The correlation values range from `-1` to `1`, with `0` indicating no correlation at all. `-1` signifies that the variables are strongly negtively correlated while `1` shows that the variables are strongly positively correlated.
-From practice, it is safe to eliminate variables that have a correlation value greater than `-0.7` or `0.7`.
-A common correlation estimate in use is the Pearson’s Correlation Coe cient.
+Parametric machine learning methods such as logistic and linear regression can take a performance hit when variables are highly correlated.
+The correlation values range from `-1` to `1`, with `0` indicating no correlation at all. `-1` signifies that the variables are strongly negatively correlated while `1` shows that the variables are strongly positively correlated.
+In practice, it is safe to eliminate variables that have a correlation value greater than `-0.7` or `0.7`.
+A common correlation estimate in use is the Pearson’s Correlation Coefficient.
 ```python
 > my_DF.corr(method='pearson')
 'Output':